aditim2402/menstrual-health-chatbot---Petal/README.md

 Petal provides educational information only and cannot replace professional medical advice.
 Always consult healthcare providers for personalized medical guidance.

 **Privacy Inquiries**
-For questions about data handling and privacy practices, please see our privacy policy or contact our privacy team.
+For questions about data handling and privacy practices, please see our privacy policy or contact our privacy team at maurya.ad@northeastern.edu.

 ---